 A lien is an aggressive tactic used by the IRS to collect on a past-due tax debt.
 A lien provides the government with a legal claim to your property, whether it’s a car, home, or other high-value item such as a boat or investment account.
 The IRS may also file a lien against your business, which means that it has a legal ownership stake in all property owned by the business, including income the business collects.
 Liens can even attach to property that you acquire after the lien is filed against you.

 Whenever there is a lien against your property—whether filed by the IRS or another creditor who has obtained a judgment against you—you’ll be prevented from selling or otherwise transferring the property covered by the lien until the lien is released.
-IRS liens are rarely released without the back-due taxes being paid off in full, but the Tyler tax lien lawyers at the Scammahorn Law Firm may have other strategies that could result in relief from tax liens even sooner.
+IRS liens are rarely released without the back-due taxes being paid off in full, but the Tyler & Dallas federal tax liens lawyers at the Scammahorn Law Firm may have other strategies that could result in relief from tax liens even sooner.